olivierfriard/boris_docs/index.rst

    :alt: Undocked widgets

-Click the icon present at the top-right crner of the widget (for MacOS the icon is located at the left-top corner).
+Click the icon present at the top-right corner of the widget (for MacOS the icon is located at the left-top corner) will undock the widgets that can be repositioned on another docking area or moved out of the main window.
+A double-click on the top bar of the widget will reposition it on the main window.

 For Linux: